seanthegeek/mastodon-dmarc-survey/README.md

 when the recipient opens it.

-DMARC addresses this problem by providing receiving mail servers with the ability to ensure that an email came frm a source authorized by the domain owner.
+DMARC addresses this problem by providing receiving mail servers with the ability to ensure that an email came from a source authorized by the domain owner.

 This project is designed to allow end-users to quickly identify which